KOEGlike/meko/README.md

 > [!CAUTION]
 > The PCB of the first prototype does not have 100% of it's features working.
-If you want to make on wait until I fix all of the issues
+If you want to make one wait until I fix all of the issues

 # Meko
 Meko is a high audio quality DAP, it has an e-ink screen, a physical spinning wheel, small formfactor, WIFI and Bluetooth, micro SD slot, transparent case.
 Its design was inspired by the iPod nano 2.
 The size of the case is 41x73x14mm